fsfe/reuse-docs/tutorial/tutorial.md

 GPL at all, but under Creative Commons Attribution 4.0 International, owned by Max Mehl.

-The SPDX Identifier of this license is CC-BY-4.0.
+The SPDX License Identifier of this license is CC-BY-4.0.
 You create the file `LICENSES/CC-BY-4.0.txt`, following the same steps you used for GPL-3.0-or-later.